-The History Department offers many opportunities for both undergraduates and graduates to gain hands-on experience putting history skills to work in the community.
-Public History internships provide students with the chance to gain real-world, professional experience on the job while earning course credit.
-We are open to internship ideas from students, too!
+The department offers many opportunities for both undergraduates and graduates to gain hands-on experience putting history skills to work in the community.
+Public History internships provide you with the chance to gain real-world, professional experience on the job while earning course credit.

-To be eligible for an undergraduate internship, you must:
+To be eligible for an undergraduate internship, you must have:

 - Be enrolled in the UCF History undergraduate program or pursuing a UCF History Department minor (see list of minors here)